NMEJIA93/electiva1_consumerSpotifty_norbeyMejia_deibyRendon/README.md

 # Consumer Spotify App 🎵
-Aplicación React que permite explorar tu perfil de Spotify, playlists y más.
-Desarrollada con Vite, TailwindCSS y autenticación OAuth2 (PKCE) con Spotify.
+React application that allows you to explore your Spotify profile, playlists, and more.
+Built with Vite, TailwindCSS, and OAuth2 (PKCE) authentication with Spotify.

+---

 ## 👥 Team Members
 - **Deiby Rendon**